 More 2022 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.

 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
+Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
-If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
-Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
-(Our bigger, growing list of success stories can be seen here.)
+If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals.
+There is no limit.
+Here are quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
+Our bigger, growing list of success stories can be seen here.